8sevenCentral/christiant.is-a.dev/README.md

 *   **Scientific Grant Writing:** Successfully securing research funding, including for projects with the Department of Energy (DOE).
 *   **Materials Science & Physics:** Investigating electrical and chemical interactions, X-ray and synchrotron science, GaN (Gallium Nitride) technology, and understanding lattice structures and band gaps.
 *   **Microfabrication & Experimentation:** Developing lithography and patterning techniques for wafers, and conducting vacuum chamber experiments to test multiple material resonances with custom CMOS sensors.
-*   **Data Acquisition & Control:** Gaining proficiency with fiber optic connections and communications, managing Linux servers, terminals, and CLIs, and developing custom Python scripting for various electrical measurement equipment.
+*   **Data Acquisition & Communication:** Gaining proficiency with fiber optic connections and communications.
+*   **Control Systems & Scripting:** Managing Linux servers, terminals, and CLIs, and developing custom Python scripting for various electrical measurement equipment.
-I even had the opportunity to run experiments at prestigious institutions like Cornell University, specifically at the Cornell High Energy Synchrotron Source ([CHESS](https://www.chess.cornell.edu/)).
+I even had the opportunity to run experiments at prestigious institutions like [Cornell University](https://www.cornell.edu/), specifically at the Cornell High Energy Synchrotron Source ([CHESS](https://www.chess.cornell.edu/)).
 These experiments involved using multiple material samples to conduct linearity measurements for the X-ray detector cameras.
 This process required manually triggering sampling windows with the particle accelerator to accurately capture the data.
 For instance, a CeO2 sample was used to capture diffraction rings for precise geolocation calibration of multiple sensors within the camera, while a ruby sample was employed to measure intensities over multiple integration and interframe steps to generate a comprehensive linearity response chart, pushing the boundaries of what's possible in X-ray science.

-I closely collaborated with scientists at Cornell University and the University of Rochester, as well as interacting with National Labs like Los Alamos, Lawrence Livermore, Brookhaven, and even NASA.
+I closely collaborated with scientists at [Cornell University](https://www.cornell.edu/) and the [University of Rochester](https://www.rochester.edu/), as well as interacting with National Labs like [Los Alamos](https://www.lanl.gov/), [Lawrence Livermore](https://www.llnl.gov/), [Brookhaven](https://www.bnl.gov/), and even [NASA](https://www.nasa.gov/).
 Additionally, I collaborated with the [RIT NanoFab](https://www.rit.edu/microsystems/rit-nanofab) for custom fabrication of a GaN device.
 ***

 ### 🔭 New Horizons